mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

 algorithm optimization.
 This chapter now describes the potential approaches for algorithm optimization methods.
 So as the name suggests, we are actually optimizing the algorithm or rather its adjustable components.
-This can be weights describing a machine learning model or neural network, parameters like thresholds or cutoffs that are used in other parts of the algorithm, and hyper-parameter that change how our weights are adjusted based on our data during training.
+These can be weights describing a machine learning model or neural network, parameters like thresholds or cutoffs that are used in other parts of the algorithm, and hyper-parameters that change how our weights are adjusted based on our data during training.
 We want to set all of them to values that lead to the best possible performance on our *test* data or our future data in production.